yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 By focusing on "satisfy the customer," Agile adepts totally forget about the "through" part.
 They think that a [happy customer]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}) is their true objective, while "continuous delivery" is something that obviously helps, though not crucially.
-However, this is quite the opposite&mdash;the customer will be satisfied _if_ the software is perfectly created and delivered.
-If the customer is not satisfied, we find another customer&mdash;that's the true spirit a professional software team should adhere to.
+However, this is quite the opposite---the customer will be satisfied _if_ the software is perfectly created and delivered.
+If the customer is not satisfied, we find another customer---that's the true spirit a professional software team should adhere to.
 I believe that's what the Manifesto means.
 We make sure that our process is "early and continuous," which will result to customer satisfaction.
 We focus on improving